dcdpr/did-btc1/chapters/Security-Considerations.md

 to discard a DID and replace it with a newly issued DID, rather than rotating a key.

-#### Aggregator Beacon Address Verification
+#### Aggregate Beacon Address Verification

-An Aggregator ::Beacon:: Address SHOULD be an n-of-n Pay-to-Taproot (P2TR) address, with a cohort key contributed to the n by each of the cohort participants.
+An Aggregate ::Beacon:: Address SHOULD be an n-of-n Pay-to-Taproot (P2TR) address, with a cohort key contributed to the n by each of the cohort participants.
 DID controllers participating in aggregation cohorts SHOULD verify the ::Beacon:: address is an n-of-n and that one of the n keys is the cohort key provided to the ::Beacon::
 coordinator.
 This can be achieved only by constructing the address for themselves from the set of cohort keys which the coordinator SHOULD provide.

-#### Aggregator Beacon Signal Verification
+#### Aggregate Beacon Signal Verification

 ::Beacon Signals:: from Aggregators that a DID controller is a participant of will either announce an update for their DID or will contain no update for their DID.